 Car accidents are not uncommon in and around Cleveland.
 Across the state last year, the number of fatal car crashes increased from the previous year.
 Statistics for Cuyahoga County mirrored statewide figures.
-At Paulozzi LPA, our dedicated and experienced team is ready to help anyone injured due to the careless and negligent actions of another driver.
+At Paulozzi LPA Injury Lawyers, our dedicated and experienced team is ready to help anyone injured due to the careless and negligent actions of another driver.
 Here, our Cleveland car accident attorneys want to discuss the latest fatal crash statistics for our area.

 The number of deaths on Ohio roadways rose again last year.
 2019 was one of the most dangerous recent years in Ohio history for drivers and passengers.

 As of the latest data available, there were 1,144 total fatalities on Ohio roads for 2019, a 7% increase from the previous year.
 The number of roadway fatalities in Cuyahoga County also rose, with 72 total deaths.
 That is an increase of 13 from the previous year.

 Gov. Mike DeWine said that “With safer cars, we shouldn’t be seeing these numbers.”

 2019 marked the second-highest number of fatalities in state history and was a long way from the 990 deaths in 2013, the year with one of the lowest fatality numbers in the state’s history.

 Gov. DeWine places the increase in roadway fatalities on an increase in distracted driving.
 According to the state highway patrol, distracted driving has caused approximately 80,000 crashes in Ohio.
 Officials say that nearly 13,000 accidents in 2019 could be attributed to distracted driving incidents.
 The governor says that police officers should be able to stop drivers who are focused on their cell phones and not the roadway.